 Do you want to cut down on your drinking rather than give up alcohol completely?
 Dr. Washton offers personalized concierge care that can help you learn how to moderate your drinking within safer limits.

-Abstinence is not the only solution or necessarily the first solution if you have a drinking problem.
+Abstinence is not the only solution or necessarily the first step if you have a drinking problem.
 In some cases, learning moderate drinking will be an end-goal.
 In other cases, moderation serves as a stepping-stone along the way to finding out that abstinence may be a better choice for you.

-Rarely, if ever, do heavy drinkers choose permanent abstinence as their goal until they are convinced by their own experience that moderation is simply not realistic and attainable for them.
+Rarely, if ever, do heavy drinkers choose to give up alcohol for good until they are convinced by their own experience that moderation is simply not a realistic option.
 And rarely, if ever, do they decide to abstain simply because others proclaim that moderation will not work for them.
-Unfortunately, countless people with drinking problems unwilling to accept abstinence as their only goal right off the bat do not get the help they need and often reject treatment when they go to a conventional addiction treatment program or AA meeting where complete (life-long) abstinence is promoted as the one and only acceptable goal.
-This lack of treatment alternatives has resulted in a great deal of unnecessary suffering as heavy drinkers continue to drink and suffer increasingly severe consequences.
-Rather than ignoring or abandoning these people, our approach provides them with a “launching pad” for changing drinking behavior and gaining a more realistic perspective on the way they use alcohol and the problems it is causing in their lives.
+Unfortunately, countless people with drinking problems unwilling to accept abstinence as their only goal right off the bat do not get the help they need and often reject treatment when they go to a conventional addiction treatment program or AA meeting where complete (life-long) abstinence is promoted as the one and only realistic or acceptable goal.
+A lack of treatment alternatives for these people has resulted in a great deal of unnecessary suffering as they continue their pattern of harmful drinking and suffer increasingly severe consequences.
+Rather than ignoring or abandoning these people, our approach provides them with a launching pad for changing their drinking behavior and an opportunity to gain a more realistic perspective on the way they use alcohol and the problems it is causing in their lives.

-Moderation can be a realistic goal if you have less severe drinking problems
+Moderation can be a realistic goal for non-alcoholics with less severe drinking problems

 This is an established fact supported by decades of scientific research.
 In our view, any steps taken to reduce the harm associated with drinking are steps taken in the right direction.
 As described below, not everyone with a drinking problem is alcoholic.
 It is now recognized that there are many different types of alcohol problems, rather than a single condition (“alcoholism”) that is either present or absent.
 And research shows that among people with less severe drinking problems many are capable of cutting down on their alcohol consumption and of learning how to consistently moderate their drinking within safer limits.